|Artists Home History Glossary Guides Publishers Techniques Topicals Warfare Blog Contact|

 While Karl Hayd painted still lives, cityscapes and rural scenes in a rather brushy style, he also produced a great deal of prints and commercial graphic work for posters and postcards.
 He became a war artist during World War One serving with the Austro-Hungarian army in Galicia, the Dolomites, and the Trentino.
 There is a carry over in the way he captured ordinary working people to the manner in which he portrayed the lives of ordinary soldiers; though some of his images border on the macabre.
 Many of these images were placed on postcards.
 He returned to painting military subjects during World War Two.

 Hechle studied at St. John’s Wood Art School before attending the Royal Academy in London.
-Afterwards she set up her studio in St. John’s Wood working as a painter and illustrator.
+Afterwards she set up her studio in St. JohnÕs Wood where she worked as a painter and illustrator, and began exhibiting around 1902.
 She created many fanciful images, including book illustrations for The Earthly Paradise.
 These images are in stark contrast to her more realistic watercolor landscapes.
 Hechle belonged to the Ladies’ Alpine Club and was an avid climber in Wales and in the Alps.
 She is noted for her dramatic but non-romanticized alpine views sketched on the spot while climbing.
 Hechle was also a member of the Royal Society of British Artists.

 Josef Hegenbarth 1884-1962